-On February 8, 2023, we entered into a Share Exchange Agreement (the "Agreement") with BMI and the other signatories thereto.
-The Agreement provides that, subject to the terms and conditions set forth therein, BMI will acquire all of the outstanding shares of capital stock of our then subsidiary, BitNile.com, Inc. ("BitNile.com"), of which we owned approximately 86%, and the remaining 14% was owned by minority shareholders (the "Minority Shareholders"), as well as Ault Iconic (f/k/a Ault Media Group) and the securities of Earnity beneficially owned by BitNile.com (which represented approximately 19.9% of the outstanding equity securities of Earnity as of the date of the Agreement), in exchange for the following: (i) 8,637.5 shares of newly designated Series B Convertible Preferred Stock of BMI to be issued to our company (the "Series B Preferred"), and (ii) 1,362.5 shares of newly designated Series C Convertible Preferred Stock of BMI to be issued to the Minority Shareholders (the "Series C Preferred," and together with the Series B Preferred, the "Preferred Stock").
-The Series B Preferred and the Series C Preferred each have a stated value of \$10,000 per share (the "Stated Value"), for a combined stated value of the Preferred Stock to be issued by BMI of \$100 million, and subject to adjustment, are convertible into an aggregate of 400 million shares of common stock of BMI (the "BMI Common Stock"), which represent and pursuant to the Agreement will represent approximately 92.4% of BMI's outstanding BMI Common Stock on a fully-diluted basis.
-However, pending approval of the transaction by BMI's shareholders, the Preferred Stock combined are subject to a 19.9% beneficial ownership limitation.
+On February 8, 2023, we entered into a Share Exchange Agreement (the "Agreement") with BitNile Metaverse (formerly known as Ecoark Holdings, Inc.), or BMI, and the other signatories thereto.
+The Agreement provides that, subject to the terms and conditions set forth therein, BMI will acquire all of the outstanding shares of capital stock of our then subsidiary, BNC, of which we owned approximately 86%, and the remaining 14% was owned by minority shareholders (the "Minority Shareholders"), as well as Ault Iconic (formerly Ault Media Group) and the securities of Earnity beneficially owned by BNC (which represented approximately 19.9% of the outstanding equity securities of Earnity as of the date of the Agreement), in exchange for the following: (i) 8,637.5 shares of newly designated Series B Convertible Preferred Stock of BMI to be issued to our company (the "Series B Preferred"), and (ii) 1,362.5 shares of newly designated Series C Convertible Preferred Stock of BMI to be issued to the to the Minority Shareholders (the "Series C Preferred," and together with the Series B Preferred, the "Preferred Stock").
+The Series B Preferred and the Series C Preferred each have a stated value of \$10,000 per share (the "Stated Value"), for a combined stated value of the Preferred Stock to be issued by BMI, of \$100,000,000, and subject to adjustment, are convertible into an aggregate of 400,000,000 shares of common stock of BMI (the "BMI Common Stock"), which would represent approximately 92.4% of the outstanding BMI Common Stock on a fully diluted basis as of the date of the Agreement.
+However, pending approval of the transaction by BMI's shareholders, the Preferred Stock is subject to a 19.9% beneficial ownership limitation, including the Series A Convertible Preferred Stock that we acquired from BMI in June of 2022.
 The Agreement provides that BMI will seek shareholder approval (the "Shareholder Approval") following the closing.